-From scheduling meetings to managing social media, there are dozens of tasks your virtual assistant can take on to relieve some of your stress.
+From scheduling meetings to managing social media, there are numerous tasks your virtual assistant can take on to relieve some of your stress.
 Hiring a VA means you won’t have to waste time on administration and will be able to focus on what’s important – searching for clients and expanding your business.

 All you have to do is find the right candidate and hire them.
 Sounds simple, right?